Omniwot/Project_Medcare/README.md

 * Mongo-DB (including mongo-DB Realm 3rd party services for API)
 * Firebase(For Authentication)
 * Google Cloud Services (To redact essential info from uploaded Bills)

+### How to Run
+1. Add firebase config of your firebase project in src/firebase/config.js
+2. Use `npm start` in project directory to launch the react app.